|Height:||21 – 26 inches|

 He’s certainly not for every family, but for the right family, he makes an awesome companion.
 This breed guide is a must-read for those thinking about welcoming one of these guys into their life.
 Is that you?
 If you answered yes, let’s get started on the Chesapeake Bay Retriever 101.

-Chesapeake Bay Retriever Puppies – Before You Buy…
+Chesapeake Bay Retriever Puppy – Before You Get One…

 The Chesapeake Bay Retriever is a beautiful dog who makes a fantastic family pet, but as the famous saying goes, not all that glitters is gold.
 So, let’s take a look at the not so flattering features of the Chesapeake.
 Thankfully, there aren’t too many.